Dendrobium antennatum: Taxonomy and naming

 Dendrobium antennatum was first formally described in 1843 by John Lindley from a specimen collected in New Guinea by Richard Brinsley Hinds.

 Distribution and habitat

-The green antelope orchid grows in mainly coastal rainforest from sea level to 1200 m in the McIlwraith Range on Cape York Peninsula, the Solomon Islands and New Guinea.
+Green antelope orchid grows in mainly coastal rainforest from sea level to 1200 m in the McIlwraith Range on Cape York Peninsula, the Solomon Islands and New Guinea.

 Conservation

 This orchid is classed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.